slowernews/wisdom-tldr/README.md

 CHALLENGE:

-> *'In general, be wary of people who want to collaborate - they are often trying to find someone who will do the heavy lifting for them.'*
+> *'Be wary of people who want to collaborate - they are often trying to find someone who will do the heavy lifting for them.'*